National Route A006 (Argentina)

 National Route A006 is a gravel road of 8.5 km connecting the town of Las Cuevas on the northwest of the province of Mendoza with the Christ the Redeemer monument in the border between Argentina and Chile.
 This road is only open in the summer season.
-It is always important to inquire in the cities of Mendoza or Uspallata on the road conditions as it could be impassable at times.
-In it winding length it changes altitude from 3151 m to 3832 m.
+Drivers are recommended to check road conditions in advance in Mendoza or Uspallata, as the road is sometimes impassable.
+In its winding length it changes altitude from 3151 m to 3832 m.

 Before the construction of the Cristo Redentor Tunnel, the road was the only border crossing between the two countries in this area.

 National Route A006, Mendoza.
 Las Cuevas river on the right.